Prosecutors ask judge to issue protective order after Trump post appearing to promise revenge - The Boston Globe

 It’s the third criminal case brought this year against the the early front-runner in the 2024 Republican presidential primary.
 But it’s the first case to try to hold Trump responsible for his efforts to remain in power during the chaotic weeks between his election loss and the attack by his supporters on the U.S. Capitol on Jan.
 6, 2021.

+Smith has also charged Trump in Florida federal court with illegally hoarding classified documents at Trump’s Mar-a-Lago estate and thwarting government efforts to get them back.

+The magistrate judge in that case agreed to a protective order in June that prohibits Trump and his legal team from publicly disclosing evidence turned over to them by prosecutors without prior approval.
+Prosecutors are seeking another protective order in that case with more rules about the defense team's handling of classified evidence.

-After his court appearance on Thursday before a magistrate judge, Trump characterized the case as a “persecution” designed to hurt his 2024 presidential campaign.
+After his court appearance on Thursday in the Washington case, Trump characterized the prosecution as a “persecution” designed to hurt his 2024 presidential campaign.
 His legal team has described it as an attack on his right to free speech and his right to challenge an election that he believed had been stolen.

+On Saturday night to more than 1,000 attendees at the South Carolina Republican Party's 56th annual Silver Elephant Gala, Trump kept up his attacks on Smith, sticking to his usual caricature of the prosecutor as “deranged" for pursuing charges against him.

 Advertisement